 What does cybersecurity mean to your business?
-This might seem like an odd question, but how an enterprise responds to it can tell you a lot about the culture and practice of cybersecurity in that organization.
-There are a few different ways to ask the same question — Which function does cybersecurity report to within the enterprise?
-Who is the internal client for cybersecurity?
+This might seem like an odd question, but how an enterprise responds to it can say a lot about the culture and practice of cybersecurity within that organization.
+There are many different ways to ask the same question — Which function does cybersecurity report to within the enterprise?
+Who are the internal clients of cybersecurity?
 Does cybersecurity leadership have a voice at the highest levels of corporate decision-making?

 There are 2 main schools of thought about the role and orientation of cybersecurity within the enterprise.
 The traditional school places cybersecurity within the Information Technology (IT) function of a business.
 In this model cybersecurity reports to IT, IT is the internal client for cybersecurity, and the CISO might report up to the CTO or CIO.